dwkns/vscode-webc/README.md

 - Strings after properties or attributes are marked as `invalid.illegal.character-not-allowed-here` needs to detect these properly.
 - Comments are HTML comments.
 These may be better as Nunjucks comments?
 Or can we make Nunjucks support HTML comments?
 - Comments don't work properly in YAML frontmatter.
+- Formatting may not be working properly in front-matter

 ### To do